 And honestly, our answer is always “NO.”

-Though we both feel like we struggled more by making such a big decision at such young ages, we would not go back.
-But that is not saying that every young marriage will work out as god as ours has so far.
+Though we both feel like we struggled more by making such a big decision at such a young age, we would not go back.
+But that is not saying that every young marriage will work out as good as ours has so far.
 In fact, there are so many obstacles that David and I had to overcome throughout the years.

 So to begin, here is the story of us…